 There is no such thing as a social business strategy.
 There are only business strategies that understand networks.
 Cooperative and distributed work is becoming the norm in the network era.
 Social learning is how work gets done in networks.
 Sharing power, enabling conversations, and ensuring transparency are some of the values of networked business.
 Trust… Read more »

-This video provides an overview of my three-week online social learning workshop.
+This video provides an overview of my three-week online social learning workshop [now an online community].
 It is focused on moving from training, to performance improvement, to social learning.

 The core premise of finding perpetual beta is that the digital world is bumping against the analog world and we are currently caught in-between.